Screening Tests for Lasso Problems: Introduction

 (c) We show how composite tests can be formed from existing tests.
 In particular, we describe a composite test based on carefully selected dome regions that performs competitively in numerical studies.
 We also point out a fundamental limitation of this approach.

 (d) We review sequential screening schemes that make headway on the problem of screening for small normalized values of $\lambda$.
-When used in an ``on-line'' mode with realistic values of the regularization parameter, these methods can successfully reduce the size of large dictionaries to a manageable size, and allow lasso problems to be solved faster than without screening.
+When used in an ``on-line'' mode with realistic values of the regularization parameter, these methods can successfully reduce the size of large dictionaries to a manageable size, allowing larger problems to be solved, and can result in a faster overall computation.